Files

 3. Extract the Coastline

 Once the DEM is read by FME, we extract the vector coastline from it with the RasterExtentsCoercer and generalize it - we will need this feature for statue orientation.
 Add a RasterExtentsCoercer, and connect it to the TIFF reader feature type.
 In the parameters, set the Extents Type to Data Extents.
 Next, add a Generalizer, and connect it to the RasterExtentsCoercer.
-In the parameters, set the Algorithm to Wang, 5 as the Generalization Tolerance, and leave the rest of the parameters as the default.
+In the parameters, set the Algorithm to Wang, 5 for Generalization Tolerance, and leave the rest at their defaults.

 4. Raise to Sea Level